-The site is within the Skerningham Masterplan area which is a strategic extension to the north east of the main urban area (see policy H 10).
+The site is within the Skerningham Masterplan area which is a strategic extension to the north east of the main urban area.
 The site is to the north of Sparrow Hall Drive.
 It is a greenfield site which is largely in agricultural use and is proposed for allocation for residential development with an indicative yield of 150 dwellings.

 - a.
 Vehicle access is to be taken from Sparrow Hall Drive. - b.
 Older farm buildings should be retained and converted where possible. - c.
-The Green Lane historic track runs adjacent to the site.
+A historic track crosses the site.
 This should be protected and accommodated in an appropriate site layout. - d.
 The site is within an area of high landscape sensitivity, a development scheme will require suitable mitigation in terms of design and layout. - e.
 Old farm buildings on site could contain biodiversity interest.
-An ecological survey may be required to support a planning application. - f.
-Development should be in broad alignment with the Skerningham Masterplan Framework (Figure 6.1) and the development principles contained in Policy H 10: Skerningham Strategic Allocation. - g.
-There is opportunity for reinforcement of local recreational and green infrastructure links particularly west towards Springfield Park and north towards the River Skerne.
+An ecological survey may be required to support a planning application.